achmand/flink-java-tutorials/1_word_count/README.md

     }
 }
 ```
 Now we call the `map` operation and pass an instance of the newly created `Tokenizer` class as an argument.
-Then we need to group by the word and sum up by the value which is shown in the following code.
+Then we need to group by the word and sum up by the value which, is shown in the following code.

 ```
 // tokenize the lines from textLines to (word, 1), groups and then counts